openframeworks/ofBook/chapters/game_design/old drafts/oscchapter.md

 };
 ```

 Our enemy's horizontal position is shaped by the values fed to a sine wave (which we'll see in a moment).
 We'll keep track of each enemy's amplitude variable, so different enemies can have different amplitudes.
-We’ll also want to keep track of whether enough time has passed for this enemy to shoot again, necessitating the `start_shoot` and `shoot_interval `variables.
+We'll also want to keep track of whether enough time has passed for this enemy to shoot again, necessitating the `start_shoot` and `shoot_interval `variables.
 Both of these variables will actually be set in our `setup()` function.
-Finally, we’ll have a boolean function that will tell us whether the enemy can shoot this frame or not.
+Finally, we'll have a boolean function that will tell us whether the enemy can shoot this frame or not.
  Our enemy class will look like this:

 ```